 The great castle of Harrenhal and its town, Harrentown, sit astride the Gods Eye's northern shore, while an unnamed town is along the southern shore.
 At its center is a lone island, the Isle of Faces, which was where the Pact between the children of the forest and the First Men was created.
-The warm water of the Gods Eye is blue and green and glimmers in sunlight, but during winter its pewter waters resemble cold steel.
+When warm the water of the Gods Eye is blue and green and glimmers in sunlight, but during winter its pewter waters resemble cold steel.
 Among the lake's feeder streams is the Rippledown Rill.

 During the Dance of the Dragons, the Battle by the Lakeshore was fought along the western shore of the Gods Eye, while the Butcher's Ball occurred south of the lake.
 Princes Aemond and Daemon Targaryen and their dragons, Vhagar and Caraxes, fought to their mutual deaths in the Battle Above the Gods Eye.

 A Clash of Kings

 Yoren brings his recruits for the Night's Watch, including a disguised Arya Stark, to an abandoned town on the southern shore of the Gods Eye.
 They are set upon by westermen led by Ser Amory Lorch, however, and only a few survive.